ucamrc/grasshopper-puppet/README-shibboleth.md

 ## Puppet Configuration

-To enable Shibboleth support in puppet scripts, include the following in your `environments/[env name]/hiera/common.json` file:
+To enable Shibboleth support in these puppet scripts, include the following in your `environments/[env name]/hiera/common.json` file:

 `  "enable_shib": "true",`

 You will need to specify the following extra parameters too:

+**Shibboleth SP tenant hostname: shibsp_hostname**

-*Shibboleth SP tenant hostname* - This MUST be different from your ordinary tenant hostname(s).
+This MUST be different from your ordinary tenant hostname(s).

-Dev/QA Hint: If you are using EC2, you can cheat by specifying your tenant hostname as ec2-nn-nn-nn-nn.eu-west-1.compute.amazonaws.com , and your Shibboleth SP hostname using its IP address nn.nn.nn.nn.
-For example, `  "shibsp_hostname": "nnn.nnn.nnn.nnn",`
+*Dev/QA Hint*: If you are using EC2, you can cheat by specifying your tenant hostname as ec2-nn-nn-nn-nn.eu-west-1.compute.amazonaws.com , and your Shibboleth SP hostname using its IP address nn.nn.nn.nn.
+For example:

+`  "shibsp_hostname": "nnn.nnn.nnn.nnn",`

 However, for certain SPs, you may need to be on a certain sub-domain to obtain extra Shibboleth attributes (for instance, to obtain CRSid from the University of Cambridge's Raven IdP).
 If you are just testing, you can fake this locally by also adding the appropriate hostname to your /etc/hosts file.
+For example:

-For example, `  "shibsp_hostname": "localonly.mysubdomain.cam.ac.uk",`.
+`  "shibsp_hostname": "localonly.mysubdomain.cam.ac.uk",`.

-*IdP (Identity Provider) settings*
+**IdP (Identity Provider) settings**

 If you do not specify any, the default settings for TestShib will apply.

-Settings for the University of Cambridge's Raven IdP:
+Here are the settings for the University of Cambridge's Raven IdP:

 ```
   "ghservice::shibboleth::idp_entityid" : "https://shib.raven.cam.ac.uk/shibboleth",